cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 ```

 Before the Miller-Rabin test you can test additionally if one of the first few prime numbers is a divisor.
-This can speed up the test by a lot, since most composite numbers have very small prime divisors.
+This can speed up the test by a lot.
-E.g. $88\%$ of all numbers have a prime factors smaller than $100$.
+$88\%$ of all numbers have a prime factors smaller than $100$.

 ### Deterministic version